rustwasm/wasm-bindgen/DESIGN.md

 The purpose for this type, if you're interested though, is to uphold Rust's guarantees about aliasing in a world where aliasing is rampant (JS).
 Specifically the `&Foo` type means that there can be as much alaising as you'd like, but crucially `&mut Foo` means that it is the sole pointer to the data (no other `&Foo` to the same instance exists).
 The [`RefCell`] type in libstd is a way of dynamically enforcing this at runtime (as opposed to compile time where it usually happens).
 Baking in `WasmRefCell` is the same idea here, adding runtime checks for aliasing which are typically happening at compile time.
-This is currently a Rust-specific feature which isn't actually in the `wasm-bindgen` tool itself, it's just in the Rust-generated code (aka the `wasm_bindgen!` macro).
+This is currently a Rust-specific feature which isn't actually in the `wasm-bindgen` tool itself, it's just in the Rust-generated code (aka the `#[wasm_bindgen]` attribute).

 [`RefCell`]: https://doc.rust-lang.org/std/cell/struct.RefCell.html